zama-ai/tfhe-rs/tfhe/docs/guides/js_on_wasm_api.md

-# Tutorial
+# JS on WASM API

+This document outlines how to use the **TFHE-rs** WebAssembly (WASM) client API for key generation, encryption, and decryption, providing setup examples for Node.js and web browsers.

-TFHE-rs supports WASM for the client api, that is, it supports key generation, encryption, decryption but not doing actual computations.
+**TFHE-rs** supports WASM client API, which includes functionality for key generation, encryption, and decryption.
+However, it does not support FHE computations.

-TFHE-rs supports 3 WASM 'targets':
+**TFHE-rs** supports 3 WASM `targets`:

-- nodejs: to be used in a nodejs app/package
-- web: to be used in a web browser
+* Node.js: For use in Node.js applications or packages
+* Web: For use in web browsers
-- web-parallel: to be used in a web browser with multi-threading support
+* Web-parallel: For use in web browsers with multi-threading support

-In all cases, the core of the API is same, only few initialization function changes.
+The core of the API remains the same, requiring only minor changes in the initialization functions.

-## Example
+## Node.js

-### nodejs
+Example:

 ```javascript